I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Sophisticated critics have trash-talked the humble pun for centuries.
 A Roman emperor expressed his distaste for this form of wordplay.
 Joseph Tartakovsky (New York Times) writes that “It is said that Caligula ordered an actor to be roasted alive for a bad pun.
 (Some believe he was inclined to extremes.)”

 The poet John Dryden pronounced that the pun was the “lowest and most grovelling kind of wit.”

 During the Enlightenment, the pun fell into disfavour.
-The silliness and lack of precision central to this form of humour clashed with the discipline of intellectual enquiry that characterized the epoch.
+The silliness and lack of precision central to this form of humour clashed with the discipline of intellectual inquiry that characterized the epoch.
 However, we can be sure puns still enjoyed wide popularity in taverns, especially if they contained bawdy elements.

 18th century essayist Joseph Addison huffed that it was a good thing that “Arrant puns” had been “banished out of the learned world.”
 A couple of centuries later, the American writer Ambrose Bierce skewered the pun as a “form of wit to which wise men stoop and fools aspire.”

 The Complexity of Puns

 Is the oft-quoted disdain simply jealousy on the part of those who quietly think, “Rats.
 I wish I’d thought of that?”